CynderHost/status-page/content/issues/2022-08-24-service-issues-impacting-proton.md

 *Mitigating -* We are currently working on an resolution and will have another update shortly.

 *Mitigating -* We still working on resolving the issues impacting Proton and expect to have further updates in 10-20 minutes.
 Thank you for your patience.

+*Restored -* At this time, service has been restored.
+We apologize for the inconvience and will have further details shortly.